St. John's College - Liberal Arts College in the Annapolis and Santa Fe

 One Great Books College.
 Two Great Campuses.

-St. John’s is known for our interdisciplinary curriculum where students explore 200+ revolutionary books over 3,000 years.
-In class discussions, we probe world-changing literature, philosophy, math, science, and more, with students entering fields such as law, government, STEM, media, and education.
+St. John’s is known for our interdisciplinary curriculum where students explore 200+ revolutionary books from across 3000 years.
+In class discussions, we probe world-changing literature, philosophy, math, science, and more, with graduates entering fields like law, government, STEM, media, and education.
 The third-oldest college in the US, St. John’s is hailed as the “most forward-thinking, future-proof college in America.”

 Stories from St. John's College